microsoft/WindowsAppSDK/specs/WinRT/MakeMSIX-spec.md

         Boolean FlatBundle;

         /// Optional.
 Sets the version in the AppxBundleManifest.xml
-        /// If not set the version is created based on the current time.
+        /// If version is 0, the version is created based on the current time.
         Windows.ApplicationModel.PackageVersion Version;

         /// Overwrite output file if it already exists.